Message-Aware Graph Attention Networks for Large-Scale Multi-Robot Path Planning: Message-Aware Graph Attention neTwork

 \section{Message-Aware Graph Attention neTwork}

-Inspired by the Graph Attention neTworks (GATs) used on static knowledge graphs~\cite{velivckovic2017graph}, we incorporate a key-query-like attention mechanism such that the weights on edges between nodes $\ccalW_{t}(v_{i},v_{j})\in [0, 1]$ are determined by the relative importance of node features, which allows each robot to aggregate message features received from neighbors with a selective focus.
-Formally, inspired by~\cite{isufi2020edgenets}, we can implement a generic GNN by replacing Eq. \ref{eqn:graphConvolution} as follows:
+Inspired by the Graph Attention neTworks (GATs) used on static knowledge graphs~\cite{velivckovic2017graph}, we incorporate a key-query-like attention mechanism \qingbiao{\cite{vaswani2017attention}} such that the weights on edges between nodes $\ccalW_{t}(v_{i},v_{j})\in [0, 1]$ are determined by the relative importance of node features, which allows each robot to aggregate message features received from neighbors with a selective focus.
+Formally, inspired by~\cite{isufi2020edgenets}, \qingbiao{we define a generic GNN model as follows (affording flexibility to use different weighing mechanism between neighboring nodes)}:

 where $\bbE$ is an attention matrix of the same dimensions as $\bbS$ and ``$\odot$'' refers to an element-wise product.
 The values of $\bbE$ are computed as follows:

 where $\ccalN_{i}$ is the collection of all the neighboring nodes of node $i$, and $e_{i j}$ is obtained by: